scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 val p4 = updateCrustSize(p3, Large)
 ```

-If that code seems okay, you’ll typically start sketching another API --- such as an API for orders --- but since we’re only looking at pizzas right now, we’ll stop thinking about interfaces and create a concrete implementation of this interface.
+If that code seems okay, you’ll typically start sketching another API---such as an API for orders---but since we’re only looking at pizzas right now, we’ll stop thinking about interfaces and create a concrete implementation of this interface.

 > Notice that this is usually a two-step process.
 > In the first step, you sketch the contract of your API as an *interface*.